A7abhilash/edu-app/README.md

 # Edu-App

-> This is my contribution as a fullstack web intern at Sitex Digitech.
+> My intership work as a fullstack web intern at Sitex Digitech.

 **The features that I have worked on are:**